varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 		If you plan to change the name of the default policy file, be sure to come here and change the default.vcl to the correct name.

-		~S : refers to the file containing private information, such as passwords, etc.
+		~S : refers to the file containing private information, such as passwords, etc. also known as the shared-secret file.

 		~s : refers to the space Varnish Cache is allocated.
 256m” is decided based on the current server's RAM of 1GB.